 An unassociated HE STA shall initialize the range of OFDMA contention window (OCW) upon reception of the UORA Parameter Set element from the intended HE AP.
 If the HE STA has not received UORA Parameter Set element from the AP it wishes to communicate with, it shall use the default value OCWmin = 7 and OCWmax = 31 to be used upon reception of a Trigger frame containing RU with an AID12 subfield equal to 0 or 2045.
-Each time an unas-sociated HE STA communicates with a different AP using random access it shall initiate its OBO based on the default values or based on the parameters from the received UORA Parameter Set element for that AP.
+Each time an unas-sociated HE STA communicates with a different AP using random access it shall initiate its OFDMA random access backoff (OBO) based on the default values or based on the parameters from the received UORA Parameter Set element for that AP.

 UORA procedure